Drums of Love

-Drums of Love (1928) is a silent romance film directed by D. W. Griffith.
+Drums of Love is a 1928 American silent romance film directed by D. W. Griffith starring Mary Philbin, Lionel Barrymore, and Don Alvarado.
+Two endings, one happy and the other sad, were shot.

 Plot

-After finding out her father and his estate is in danger, Princess Emanuella saves his life by marrying Duke Cathos de Alvia, a grotesque hunchback.
+After finding out her father and his estate are in danger, Princess Emanuella saves his life by marrying Duke Cathos de Alvia, a grotesque hunchback.
 She actually is in love with Leonardo, his attractive younger brother.
-They already had an affair before the marriage, but continue secretly meeting each other.
+They already had an affair before the marriage, but continued to meet each other in secret.
 In the end, Cathos finds out about his wife's unfaithfulness and stabs both his wife and brother to death.